 RB: Change starts with self-awareness!
 Start to identify where patterns of communication, thoughts, and feelings originate.
 Reflect on your childhood and try to remember the patterns you had in interacting with your parents.
 How was love expressed?
 How was conflict dealt with?
 How were negative emotions expressed or not expressed?
 Therapy is a great tool for this process.
 Problematic reactions and behaviors can oftentimes be traced to unhealthy parental interactions.
 External messages from our families about communication, self-worth, and a host of other issues become internalized and assimilated into our own thoughts.

 A question I ask many of my clients is Whose voice is that?
 Your adult voice of what you think and believe, or does it come from somewhere or someone else?
 If one's parents are still living, we can also start to notice how we interact with our parents now, and then see how those patterns may be playing out in our romantic relationships.
 After we become aware of our patterns, learning about other ways of interacting is key, and then applying those new ways is imperative.
 This part is difficult!
 It may help to work with a therapist either in couples therapy or individual therapy.
-I recommend all my clients read Gottman's book The Seven Principles for Making Marriage Work and/or The Relationship Cure is good for examining multiple types of relationships.

 MD: I read that children who grow up with functional bonding will have a secure attachment style as adults.
 Can you explain or elaborate on what this means and how we as parents can encourage or foster this?